 Once this has been set, the CCT date can be extended further through the use of an ARCP Outcome 3.
 This may prove particularly important once trainees progress to Level 4, if it becomes apparent that competencies may not be met on a timetable of 50% clinical work.
 The RCOphth endorses the NIHR’s view that ‘if there is a need to extend clinical training this should not be regarded as a failure’, but rather necessary to achieve the outcome of simultaneously completing specialist clinical training and academic training.

 Usually, yes.
-We anticipate that all HEE local offices / Deaneries will be able to provide Level 4 training in the most frequently chosen SIA – ie Cataract, Cornea, Glaucoma, Oculoplastics, Medical Retina, and Vitreoretinal Surgery.
-Other SIAs may not be available in all Deaneries, and it is possible that trainees may have to move in order to do a SIA in, for example, uveitis.
+We have undertaken various mapping exercises with TPDs to ascertain that all Deaneries will be able to offer Level 4 training in virtually all SIAs.
 We intend that this should be achievable as Out of Programme Training (OOPT), rather than an Inter-Deanery Transfer (IDT).

 We expect that most trainees will want to stay in the Deanery in which they have been based for the preceding six years.
 However, if Level 4 training in their chosen SIA is not available in their own Deanery, they may choose to look elsewhere.
 The process for this is still being worked out in consultation with the GMC.

 This is unlikely to be a frequent event.
-The median number of trainees in a Deanery is about 35, which means that approx. five trainees/yr will be entering Level 4 training, with 11 different SIAs to choose from.
+The median number of trainees in a Deanery is about 35, which means that approx. 5 trainees/yr will be entering Level 4 training, with 11 different SIAs to choose from.
 Our priority is to maintain the quality of training, which means there has to be a limit on the number of Level 4 posts in each SIA in the Deanery, or the experience is diluted.
-If a trainee cannot obtain a post in their chosen SIA in their own Deanery, they may be able to apply to other deaneries with unfilled posts in that SIA.
+If the trainee is unable to get a Level 4 post in their chosen SIA in their Deanery, they may have to complete Level 4 in a different SIA and then choose to apply for a post-CCT Fellowship in their chosen SIA.

 As these are funded by local Trusts / Health boards, they will not be affected by changes to the curriculum.
 If a unit is able to provide both Level 4 and a post-CCT Fellowship in a particular SIA, the post-CCT fellowship will continue in their current form.

 Only two Level 4 SIAs are required for CCT.
 In practice, it would be difficult to fit three SIAs into 7 years of training though, in theory, it may be possible in rare circumstances.
-However, if a trainee wants to pursue a third SIA, this could also be done as a post-CCT fellowship.
+However, it is to be remembered that, if a trainee wants to pursue a third SIA, this could also be done as a post-CCT fellowship.

 No, numbers are much less important in Curriculum 2024.
 The emphasis is on competence.
 Some trainees will be excellent independent cataract surgeons after 250 phacos.
 Others may need to do over 400 under supervision before they are fully competent cataract surgeons.
-However, the majority of trainees will be competent after completing 350 phacos, and this is the indicative number for Level 4 Cataract Surgery (similar to the current curriculum CCT requirement).
+However, the majority of trainees will be competent after completing 350 phacos, and this may be used as an indicative number for Level 4 Cataract Surgery (similar to the current curriculum CCT requirement) by some Deaneries.
+However, the syllabus does not require any minimum numbers of any surgical procedure.

 Generally, they would get an Outcome 3 at their ARCP, and would be given additional time to achieve the required competencies.